rekahsoft/hack/README.md

 ## Issues <a name="issues"></a>

-When simulating the computer using the computer_tb unit, the -g command line switch is only available in very recent versions of [GHDL][] (later then 2015-03-07; see [ticket](http://sourceforge.net/p/ghdl-updates/tickets/37/?limit=25)).
+When simulating the computer using the `computer_tb` unit, the -g command line switch is only available in very recent versions of [GHDL][] (later then 2015-03-07; see [ticket](http://sourceforge.net/p/ghdl-updates/tickets/37/?limit=25)).
 Thus to run various .hack programs in the simulation, one must edit the source file referenced in `src/computer_tb.vhdl`.

-When opening a vcd/fst dump of a program run in simulation using computer_tb, two template [GtkWave][] save files are provided for convenience.
+When opening a vcd/fst dump of a program run in simulation using `computer_tb`, two template [GtkWave][] save files are provided for convenience.
 These templates have the signals for the clock, cpu, alu, registers A and D, as well as RAM[0] through RAM[100+].
 This makes viewing the output of a simulation easier, but in recent versions of [GHDL][], its generates different